 Executing the NGINX Update

-To update NGINX, refresh your Fedora repositories and apply the latest updates:
+Once your backup is complete, update NGINX by refreshing your Fedora repositories and applying the latest updates:

 sudo dnf upgrade --refresh